samathaluca/fallen/README.md

 ## How to use

-Users will be asked a series of questions.
+Users will be asked  'TELL YOU STORY'.
+A simple form guides the user through a  series of questions using options to make the process effortless.
 Depending on how the questions are answered the user is presented with a series of stories from the data base written by addicts who are 12 months free from dependence.

 I would almost describe it as a recovery recipe.